rouderz/Exercise-company-acme/README.md

 ## Project

-This project uses a basic infrastructure of folders, where we have the files ordered by their functionality and types, this project applies tdd
+This project uses a basic infrastructure of folders, where we have the files ordered by their functionality and types, for this project TDD was applied.

 ##Structure